DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 not a switch.

 The mistake is treating finance as overhead to minimize at every stage.
-Underbuilt finance does not save money, it hides money leaking.
+Underbuilt finance does not save money.
+It hides money leaking.
 I have seen brands at $8M still running on a part-time bookkeeper and a founder's gut, and every one of them was making expensive decisions on bad data.
 I have also seen $3M brands with a full-time controller doing work the business did not generate yet.
 Both are waste.
 The right answer tracks the staircase.

 At $1M: clean